Quantile agent utility and implications to randomized social choice: Introduction

-Another prominent approach in randomized social choice is to compare lotteries using the notion of stochastic dominance.
-According to it, a lottery is better than another for an agent if it yields higher expected utility for her for every possible underlying utilities for the alternatives that respect her preference ranking of the agent.
-This is a very stringent definition which may result in two lotteries being incomparable.
+Another prominent approach in randomized social choice is to compare lotteries using the notion of stochastic dominance~\citep{B17}.
+According to it, a lottery is better than another for an agent if it yields higher expected utility for her for every possible underlying utilities for the alternatives that respect the agent's preference ranking.\footnote{We remark that this is a non-standard definition of stochastic dominance.
+The original definition is more technical and is given in Section~\ref{sec:concept}.} This is a very stringent definition which may result in two lotteries being incomparable.
 For example, the comparison between the two lotteries mentioned above gives a different outcome for the underlying utilities $(1, 0.2, 0)$ and $(1, 0.8, 0)$ for alternatives $a$, $b$, and $c$, respectively.
-The expected utilities for the two lotteries are $0.4$ and $0.2$ for the former and $0.6$ and $0.8$ for the latter.
+The expected utilities for the two lotteries are $0.4$ and $0.2$ for the former utility values and $0.6$ and $0.8$ for the latter (see Table~\ref{tab:intro-example}).

+Motivated by these limitations, we present the novel {\em quantile agent utility} model for the comparison of lotteries.
+Our framework shifts the focus away from cardinal utility assumptions and from overly demanding dominance criteria, and instead evaluates lotteries based on an agent’s least preferred outcome that can occur with sufficiently high probability.
+Our aim is to reconcile the often conflicting objectives of efficiency, fairness, and strategyproofness in social choice mechanisms.

-In this work, we present a new agent utility model for the comparison of lotteries.
-Each agent has a {\em quantile parameter} (a scalar between $0$ and $1$), and associates each lottery over alternatives with the highest-ranked alternative that has the following properties: it has positive probability and it is such that the less preferred alternatives have total probability that does not exceed the quantile parameter.
+More concretely, each agent has a {\em quantile parameter} (a scalar between $0$ and $1$), and associates each lottery over alternatives with the highest-ranked alternative that has the following properties: it has positive probability and it is such that the less preferred alternatives have total probability that does not exceed the quantile parameter.
 We use the term {\em representative} to refer to this alternative.
-Then, the comparison of two lotteries by an agent is simply the comparison of their representative alternatives according to the agent's ranking.
-We use the term {\em quantile agent utility} to refer to our new utility model.
+Then, the comparison of two lotteries by an agent is simply the comparison of their representative alternatives according to the agent's preference.
+In decision-theoretic terms, the different quantile parameters can model agents with different risk levels in their interpretation of a lottery~\citep{manski1988ordinal}.